Nikos Christodoulides

 Nikos Christodoulides (Νίκος Χριστοδουλίδης; born 6 December 1973) is a Cypriot politician, diplomat, and academic who has served as the 8th President of Cyprus since 2023.
 He previously served as Government Spokesman from 2014 to 2018 and Minister of Foreign Affairs from 2018 to 2022, both under his predecessor Nicos Anastasiades.
 A former member of the Democratic Rally, he has been an independent since the party ejected him for entering the 2023 presidential race against their chosen candidate.

 Christodoulides started his career as a diplomat in 1999, also working as a lecturer and researcher at the University of Cyprus from 2007 to 2010.
 He then served in the second Anastasiades government until resigning in January 2022 in order to run in the presidential election, where he defeated Andreas Mavroyiannis in the run-off and assumed office on 28 February 2023.
 He is the first Cypriot leader to be born in Cyprus after it gained independence from Britain.
+His tenure has been characterised by, domestically, a tougher stance on immigration and, internationally, closer relations with Israel and Egypt, as well as less engagement with Turkey.